 Skip to Content

-Ground beef rice (Hong Kong style)
+Ground beef rice with egg (Hong Kong style)

 ground beef rice served with egg is an easy one-pot meal that can be ready in thirty minutes.
 This Cantonese style ground beef rice is called 窝蛋牛肉饭 (rice with ground beef and a sunny side up egg) which is served in nearly every cafe in Hong Kong.